mithril-security/bastionlab/docs/docs/main_concepts/what_is_bastionai.md

     </div>
 </div>

-# Why are we building BastionAI🚀🔒
+# Why are we building BastionAI🚀🔒?
 Today, most AI tools offer no privacy by design mechanisms: when multiple parties pool data to train an AI model  (e.g. for healthcare purposes), sensitive data can be exposed to multiple third parties, posing security and privacy threats.

 Privacy Enhancing Technologies (PETs) have emerged as an answer to these issues.
 Differential Privacy, for instance, provides strong guarantees through mathematics on the amount of information leaked by a computation whose output is publicly disclosed.
 Confidential Computing with secure enclaves makes it possible for Data Owners to have third parties manipulate their data in the Cloud, without exposing them in clear to anyone else.

-However promising these technologies might be, finding secure and easy to use solutions still remains difficult.
+However promising these technologies might be, finding secure and **easy-to-use** solutions still remains difficult.
 This is why we have built <a class="bastionai">BastionAI🚀🔒</a>, a confidential AI training framework, to make these technologies more accessible.

+In addition, democratizng AI privacy solutions is also a contributing factor to why we decided to develop this solution.
+A solution developed by data scientists for data scientists is primordial to open-source community, having the number one focus of being an **easy-to-use** AI training platform.

 # Comparisons